 Are Plumcots Healthy?

 Plumcots have a slightly fuzzy, plum-colored skin with a vibrant red flesh that's sweet and juicy.
-These babies only have 30 calories per fruit and boast a whopping 3g dietary fiber, 10 percent of your daily vitamin C needs, and 6 percent of your daily vitamin A needs.
+These babies only have 30 calories per fruit and boast a whopping 3 grams dietary fiber, 10 percent of your daily vitamin C needs, and 6 percent of your daily vitamin A needs.
 Simply eating two of these would offer about a quarter of your daily fiber needs and give you a serious vitamin boost!

 Related: What Is a Serving Size of Fruit?

 Family Tree Farms, one of the largest producers of stone fruit and berries in the country, says plumcots are best enjoyed when ripened at room temperature and then stored in the fridge for three to five days afterward.
 They have a super short growing season-mid–May to early July–so plumcot lovers need to stock up while they can!

-Now you may be wondering if plumcots are the same as pluots or apriums you might also be seeing amongst the other fruit hybrids.
+Now you may be wondering if plumcots are the same as pluots or apriums you might also have seen amongst the other fruit hybrids.
 All three of these fruits are apricot-plum crossovers but have varying amounts of each fruit.
 Plumcots have an equal apricot-to-plum ratio, while apriums have about a 75-25 apricot-to-plum ratio with fuzzier skin, and pluots have a 25-75 apricot-to-plum ratio with smoother skin.
 We think it's worth trying them all to see what your favorite flavor combination is!